W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1–2) Jesus here re-interprets the final sorting out as … the distinguishing of the true from the false — the falsity of the ego’s teachings sorted out from the truth of God.
-(Wapnick, A.V.I., p.24³.)
+(Wapnick, AVI, p.24³.)

 (3–5) We are … asked once again to judge between the truth of God’s and Christ’s reality as spirit, and the ego’s illusory world of materiality.
-(Wapnick, A.V.I., p.244.)
+(Wapnick, AVI, p.244.)
 :::
 {% endif %}